unyt-org/datex-tractor/README.md

 ---
 Sketch of a CLI tool for creation of todo lists from source code and optionally generation of LLM commenting on those todos.

-Created to get up to speed in foreign codebases development process.

 ## Usage
 ---
 Call for help...